 Our Audit Committee consists of three of our independent directors.
-We have determined that the Chairperson of our Audit Committee qualifies as an "audit committee financial expert" as that term is defined by the applicable

-SEC regulations and NYSE corporate governance listing standards.
+We have determined that the Chairperson of our Audit Committee qualifies as an "audit committee financial expert" as that term is defined by the applicable SEC regulations and NYSE corporate governance listing standards.
 Our Board of Directors has determined that each of the Audit Committee members is "financially literate" as that term is defined by the NYSE corporate governance listing standards.
 We have adopted an Audit Committee charter, which details the principal functions of the Audit Committee, including oversight related to:

-- · our accounting and financial reporting processes; - the integrity of our consolidated financial statements and financial reporting process; - · our systems of disclosure controls and procedures and internal control over financial reporting; - our compliance with financial, legal and regulatory requirements; - the evaluation of the qualifications, independence and performance of our independent registered public accounting firm; - · the performance of our internal audit function; and - our overall risk profile.
+- our accounting and financial reporting processes; - the integrity of our consolidated financial statements and financial reporting process; - our systems of disclosure controls and procedures and internal control over financial reporting; - our compliance with financial, legal and regulatory requirements; - the evaluation of the qualifications, independence and performance of our independent registered public accounting firm; - the performance of our internal audit function; and - our overall risk profile.

 The Audit Committee is also responsible for engaging an independent registered public accounting firm, reviewing with the independent registered public accounting firm the plans and results of the audit engagement, approving professional services provided by the independent registered public accounting firm, including all audit and non-audit services, reviewing the independence of the independent registered public accounting firm, considering the range of audit and non-audit fees and reviewing the adequacy of our internal accounting controls.
 The Audit Committee also prepares the Audit Committee report required by SEC regulations to be included in our annual proxy statement.
-Mr. Finger is chairperson, as well as our Audit Committee Financial Expert, and Messrs.
-Gold and Olinger are members of the Audit Committee.
-During 2011, the Audit Committee met a total of five times.
+Mr. Finger is chairperson, as well as our Audit Committee Financial Expert and Messrs.
+Gold and Olinger are current members of the Audit Committee.
+During 2012, the Audit Committee met a total of four times.
+Upon his re-election to the Board, Mr. Nelles will replace Mr. Gold on the Audit Committee, effective as of our Annual Meeting.